SWJTUjch/obsidian/Bluetooth/LE Audio/ASCS.md

 - ASCS can be instantiated on devices that can accept the establishment of `unicast Audio Streams`.

 # Characteristic
-- Sink ASE Characteristic
+- Sink ASE Characteristic: The server is said to act as Audio Sink for that ASE.
+There can be more than one Sink ASE characteristic on the server.
-- Source ASE Characteristic
+- Source ASE Characteristic: The server is said to act as Audio Source for that ASE.
+There can be more than one Source ASE characteristic on the server.
-- ASE Control Point Characteristic
+- ASE Control Point Characteristic: An ASE Control Point characteristic that clients use to configure audio codec parameters, CIS configuration parameters, and Metadata for each ASE exposed by the server.
+The ASE Control Point characteristic is used to operate on all ASEs, distinguishing each ASE by its ASE_ID value

 # ASE state management
 ![Source ASE](Source_ASE.png)